Components

 Enabled

 When a text input is live but a user is not directly interacting with it.
-This is commonly referred to as the default or normal state of the component.
-An enabled text input field can contain no content, placeholder text, or user generate content.
+This is often called the default or normal state.
+An enabled text input field can contain no content, placeholder text, or user-generated content.

 Active

-When a user is actively typing content into the field.
+When a user is actively entering content into the field.

 Focus

-When a user tabs to or clicks on the text input, it becomes focused, indicating the user has successfully navigated to the component.
+When a user tabs to or clicks on the text input.
+This indicates that the user has successfully navigated to the component.

 Error